-Nonwadeable rivers with macroinvertebrate communities rating excellent, acceptable, or fair (i.e., total macroinvertebrate community score \geq 25) are determined to support the other indigenous aquatic life and wildlife designated use.
+Nonwadeable rivers with macroinvertebrate communities rating excellent, acceptable, or fair (i.e., total macroinvertebrate community score ≥25) are determined to support the other indigenous aquatic life and wildlife designated use.
 One bioassessment result is generally considered sufficient to make this determination.

-Similar to determinations made for wadeable streams and rivers, a determination of not supporting or insufficient information is made for nonwadeable rivers with macroinvertebrate communities rated poor (total macroinvertebrate community score 0-24) depending on the quality and amount of supporting contextual information available.
+A determination of not supporting or insufficient information is made for nonwadeable rivers with macroinvertebrate communities rated poor (total macroinvertebrate community score 0-24) depending on the quality and amount of supporting contextual information available.